arwaragab22/cloud-hoisting/README.md

-# ðŸŒ Cloud Hosting Articles Dashboard
+#  Cloud Hosting Articles Dashboard

 A full-featured admin dashboard for managing articles and comments related to cloud hosting services.
 Built with **Next.js**, **React**, and **Tailwind CSS**, this project includes authentication, authorization, and CRUD functionality for both users and admins.

 ---

-## ðŸš€ Features
+##  Features

-- ðŸ” **Authentication** with JWT and bcryptjs
+-  **Authentication** with JWT and bcryptjs
-- ðŸ‘¥ **Role-based access**:
+-  **Role-based access**:
   - Users can add, edit, and delete their own comments
   - Admins can manage all articles and comments
-- ðŸ§¾ Articles Table for admin with full CRUD
+-  Articles Table for admin with full CRUD
-- âš¡ Fast and responsive UI with Tailwind CSS
+-  Fast and responsive UI with Tailwind CSS
-- ðŸ§  Schema validation with Zod and React Hook Form
+-  Schema validation with Zod and React Hook Form
-- ðŸª Token stored in cookies and verified via server
+-  Token stored in cookies and verified via server

 ---

-## ðŸ› ï¸ Tech Stack
+##  Tech Stack

 - **Framework:** Next.js 14, React 18
 - **Styling:** Tailwind CSS